rachmanzz/by.u-clone/README.md

 # Result

-Because I can't embed video from google drive, so, If you wish to see video preview, just [click this link](https://drive.google.com/open?id=13qmt8zWuYmKH3RIknoSxAPElVheiOO7j&authuser=2)
+Because I can't embed video from google drive.
+So, If you wish to see video preview, just [click this link](https://drive.google.com/open?id=13qmt8zWuYmKH3RIknoSxAPElVheiOO7j&authuser=2)

 # Tools